JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-01-12-Zymo-RiboFree-Library-Prep.md

 #### Section 2: RiboFree Universisal Depletion

 - Turn on thermocycler and make sure programs are set / cycler is preheated
+- Thaw components with red caps on ice
+	- Depletion Reagent 1
+	- Depletion Reagent 2
+	- Depletion Reagent 3
+	- Depletion Reagent 4
+- Add 5 uL of Depletion Reagent 1 to the sample tube.
+- Pipette to mix and centrifuge briefly
+- Place the tube in thermocycler and run Steps 1-3 (Pre-Depletion Incubation)
+- Once thermocycler reaches the Step 3 hold, **do not remove** samples from thermocycler
+- While the samples are still in the thermocycler, add 5 uL of Depletion Reagent 2 to the sample
+- Pipette to mix
+- Close the thermocycler lid and continue to Step 4 (Depletion Reaction)
+- Once thermocycler reaches the Step 5 hold, **do not remove** samples from thermocycler
+- While the samples are still in the thermocycler, add 5 uL of Depletion Reagent 3 to the sample.
+- Pipette to mix
+- Close the thermocycler lid and continue to Steps 6-7 (Stop Depletion)
+- Add 1 uL of Depletion Reagent 4 to the sample.
+- Remove the samples from the thermocycler and gently flick to mix.
+- Centrifuge briefly
+- Immediately return samples to thermocycler
+- Close the thermocycler lid and continue to Steps 8-10 (Depletion Cleanup)
+- Remove samples from thermocycler and centrifuge briefly
+- At room temperature, add 13 uL of 95% ethanol to the sample.
+- Pipette to mix

 - Thaw RNA samples on ice
 - Thaw components with orange caps and red caps on ice
 	- Orange caps (adapter ligation):